 When you come to our center, we want you to know that you’re in Cleveland.
 To accomplish this cultural presence, we decided it was time to work with a local art consultant who could help bring out the CLE in Huntington Convention Center of Cleveland.

 The Cleveland Convention Art Gallery is an exhibition space for local/regional artists, and the artwork displayed is intended to honor the broad diversity, history, and community growth.
-Our current exhibit, Foundations, features more than eight artists from the Artists Archives of the Western Reserve.
+Our current exhibit, Table For Two, highlights the legacies of local artists Harriet Moore Ballard and Patricia Zinsmeister Parker.

 The gallery is located on the concourse level and is free/open to the public.
 Gallery hours are Monday through Friday, 8 a.m. – 5 p.m., but are subject to the facility’s convention, trade show, and meeting schedule.